 Teacher Principal Evaluation Project (TPEP) Districts may eventually

 choose to use student growth percentiles as a component in teacher evaluation.

 SGPs could inform teacher evaluations if schools attribute individual students

-until the 2014–15 school year.
+new standards and assessments.
 For more details on the use of student growth

 percentiles in teacher evaluation, please see the TPEP Statement on Student Growth Percentiles.
 More information on this topic will be available by visiting the TPEP Web site.

 Washington State student growth percentiles were developed by Damian Betebenner

 of the Center for Assessment (NCIEA).
 They were first developed in Colorado for

 use in their Accountability framework in 2007.
 Student growth percentiles have